ds300/patch-package/README.md

 `yarn remove`.
 The `postinstall-postinstall` package is used to make sure your `postinstall` hook gets executed even after a `yarn remove`.

+Note that `postinstall-postinstall` will run your `postinstall` hook twice if you are doing a `yarn install`, etc. So if you add your own script to the `postinstall` hook, it must be idempotent, and you should be aware that the first time it is run, you will not see console output.

 ## License

 MIT